PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: Experiments

 Results are summarized in the right half of Table~\ref{tab:retrieval_detection_hmetrics_table}. \modelname achieves superior scores across all metrics, indicating not only higher classification accuracy but also that misclassifications tend to be close to the ground-truth class in the taxonomy.
 By handling cross-family compositionality via the $\ell_1$-product metric, each hyperbolic factor can devote capacity to a cleaner intra-family \emph{is-a} taxonomy, thereby yielding disentangled, hierarchy-aligned representations.

 \paragraph{Compositional Understanding.} We assess the expressivity of compositionality via hard negative classification using VL-CheckList~\citep{Zhao2022} and SugarCrepe~\citep{Hsieh2023}.
-Both benchmarks require models to distinguish ground-truth captions from hard negatives created by altering objects, attributes, or relations in the ground-truth captions.
+Both benchmarks provide a kind of image-to-text retrieval task that require models to distinguish ground-truth captions from hard negatives created by altering objects, attributes, or relations in the ground-truth captions.
 Following \citet{Pal2025}, we evaluate the Object subset of VL-CheckList, in which a noun for a single object in each caption is randomly replaced.
 The results are summarized by the replaced object's location (center/mid/margin) and size (small/medium/large) in the image.
 We also evaluate all seven subsets in SugarCrepe, in which objects, attributes, and relations are replaced, swapped, or added in each caption.

 As shown in Table~\ref{tab:compositional_understanding_results}, \modelname yields a substantial improvement on VL-CheckList--Object.
 It successfully represents object presence robustly with respect to location and size.
-On SugarCrepe, \modelname obtains the best scores on four out of seven subsets and the second-best on two subsets; its average score exceeds that of the second-best model by more than $1\%$, whereas the other models cluster within $0.3\%$.
-Performance on attribute subsets is robust across all three operations, suggesting that our design decouples intra-family taxonomy from cross-family composition and thereby emphasizes attribute--object binding.
-By contrast, we observe modest drops in relation replacement and object swapping, which implies that our design is less sensitive to inter-object relations, although it potentially captures these relations within each hyperbolic factor.
+On SugarCrepe, \modelname obtains the best average score, which exceeds that of the second-best model by a large margin, whereas the other models cluster within a small range.
+Performance on attribute replacement and swapping is robust, suggesting that our design decouples intra-family taxonomy from cross-family composition and thereby emphasizes attribute--object binding.
+By contrast, we observe modest drops in relation replacement and object swapping, which implies that our design is less sensitive to inter-object relations, potentially because of its Boolean-like nature.
+This suggests that even within image-to-text retrieval, models exhibit distinct strengths and weaknesses depending on the type of compositions.
+Consequently, the performance variation observed in image-to-text retrieval on COCO and Flickr in Table~\ref{tab:retrieval_detection_hmetrics_table} is likely attributed to which types of hard negatives, and in what proportion, are included in each benchmark.